verkkila/ACP/design-presentation.md

 [The eNose company](http://www.enose.nl/) Company that is specialiced in making portable and lightweight sensor applications.
 TODO

+Air Sensor Guidebook - EPA

 ---

 # Scenario & Use cases

-When one wants to find pollutions from air.
+When you want to find pollutions from air.

 ---